Hebrews Chapter 12

 The Lord’s Discipline

-1. In struggling against sin, you haven’t yet resisted as far as shedding blood,
+1. In struggling against sin, you didn’t yet resist as far as shedding blood,

 2. and you have completely forgotten the admonishment that is addressed to you as sons: “My son, don’t disregard the Lord’s discipline, nor faint when being rebuked by Him.

-3. For the Lord disciplines who He ^loves, and scourges every son He welcomes.”2quotation/allusion to Proverbs 3:11-12
+3. For the Lord disciplines whom He ^loves, and scourges every son whom He welcomes.”2quotation/allusion to Proverbs 3:11-12

-4. You endure discipline, for God treats you as sons; for what son exists who his father doesn’t discipline?
+4. You endure discipline, for God treats you as sons; for what son exists whom his father doesn’t discipline?

-6. Furthermore, we indeed had discipliners in our fathers of flesh and we were revering them.
-How much more shall we be submitted to the Father of spirits, and shall live?
+6. Furthermore, we indeed had discipliners in our fathers of the flesh and we were revering them.
+And won’t we much more be submitted to the Father of spirits and shall live?

-7. For indeed, they were disciplining us for a few days according to what seemed best to them.
-But His is the discipline which benefits us, for us to partake in His holiness.
+7. For indeed, they were disciplining us for a few days according to the discipline seeming best to them.
+But His is the discipline benefiting us, for us to partake in His holiness.

 8. And indeed, all discipline doesn’t seem to be a joy in the present, but grief.
 But afterwards it returns the peaceful fruit of righteousness to the men who have been strenuously trained3“strenuously trained” is one word in Greek.
 It literally means to train naked or in a loincloth, and was used of athletes who trained themselves for the Olympic games, which were conducted clad thus.
 Figuratively – as it’s used here – it means to constantly train with rigorous effort and practice. through it.

-9. Therefore, lift up the hands which have been weary, and the knees which have been weak,
+9. Therefore, lift up the *weary hands and the *weak knees

 10. and make the paths straight for your feet, so the lame won’t be dislocated,4“dislocated” could also be translated “turned away” or “turned out” (of joint).
 It was used as a medical term for spraining or dislocation.
 However, elsewhere it’s used for “turning away” in the sense of wandering into error. but rather might be healed.